bonnieho/BAMazon/README.md

-*Total Profit is generated dynamically and is not stored in the database* This is done using a `LEFT JOIN` and specifying the `GROUP BY`:
+*Total Profit is generated dynamically and is not stored in the database.* This is done using a `LEFT JOIN` and specifying the `GROUP BY`:

 ![Bamazon Supervisor SQL db query joining and grouping of data between tables](screenshots/04_bamazon_sql_supervisor_db_group.png)